 New Chain of Responsibility (CoR) regulations are aimed at improving safety.
 The newly amended CoR laws obligate all supply chain participants to ensure safety measures are implemented to prevent speeding, driver fatigue, and breach of Heavy Vehicle National Law (HVNL).
 New education and training help meet the compliance requirements.
 The industry workforce will require skills to think critically and creatively to solve problems and respond to unforeseen situations.
-(Transport and Logistics IRC)
+(Transport and Logistics IRC's 2019 Skills Forecast)

 Emergency towage is an important part of the Maritime industry operations.
 It is responsible for assisting a vessel that is damaged or in danger of grounding, sinking, or causing environmental hazards.
 The industry requires a skilled workforce capable of managing and conducting towage operations effectively to meet regulatory requirements.
-(Maritime IRC)
+(Maritime IRC's 2019 Skills Forecast)

 Safety in the Rail industry is of paramount importance as the industry moves millions of people daily.
 Harmonising rail safety standards and developing effective national standards and codes of practice are key focus areas to improve industry's safety and efficiency.
 The Office of the National Rail Safety Regulator (ONRSR) has deemed safety of workers and vehicles a key priority in their 2016-17 annual report.
 ONRSR is also undertaking a project to make informed safety decisions based on risk-based regulatory intelligence and data to improve compliance and mitigate risks.
-(Rail IRC)
+(Rail IRC's 2019 Skills Forecast)

 New technologies and the ongoing regulatory changes will require regular revision of the Training Package to ensure a skilled and adaptable workforce.
-(Aviation IRC)
+(Aviation IRC's 2019 Skills Forecast)